purplebase/purplestack/CONTEXT.md

 - **NoteParser**: REQUIRED for displaying any note content - never display raw note text
   - ⚠️ **This is a generic component in `/common/` - never modify with app-specific behavior**

+**Always use available MCP servers before searching the web.** The project includes MCP servers for development tasks and Nostr protocol reference - these should be your first resource for information and debugging.

 **Time Formatting Guidelines:**
 - Use `TimeAgoText` for timestamps that need to auto-update (feeds, chats, live content)
 - Use `TimeUtils.formatTimestamp()` for static displays that don't need updates